JordanCity/Data/README.md

-# Data
+# Big Data Technologies
 # This project would be my first portfolio working with big data technologies.
-I becan by taking two datasets on fashion, merging and began the cleaning process.
+I began by tackling two fashion datasets, merging and b the cleaning process.
-# Afterwards, i proceeded in performing some exploratory data analysis and employed machine learning techniqes on the data.
+# Afterwards, i proceeded in performing some exploratory data analysis, used SparkSQL and employed machine learning techniqes on the data.
+# All code was run on google colab